Infosys/Snowflake-Python-Development-Framework/README.md

 sfconnection.close()
 ```

-Below features are currently in development progress
+Below features are currently in development
 ------------------------------------------------------
 1. Put file to a stage after splitting into multiple files
 2. Compress files before putting them to stage